 \section{Finite-Sample Properties}

-In this section, we investigate finite-sample properties of the TRO model.
+In this section, we investigate the finite-sample properties of the TRO model.
 First, in Section~\ref{subsec:bias_analysis}, we analyze the bias of the optimal value of our TRO model $\upsilonh_N(\theta)$ as an estimator of the true optimal value $\upsilon^\star$.
-Then, inSection~\ref{subsec:generalization}, we derive the generalization bound for our TRO model.
+Then, in Section~\ref{subsec:generalization}, we derive the generalization bound for our TRO model.